drjwbaker/CHASE-digital-texts-2017/CHASE-digital-texts-handout.md

 - Search for all case insensitive instances of that word in the 'london' file.
 Print you results to a new .tsv file.
 - Search for all case insensitive instances of that whole word in the 'london' file.
 Print you results to a new .tsv file.
 - Compare the line counts of your tsv files.
-- Open both files in a text editor (Notepad++, Atom, Kate, whatever you prefer) or Excel-like program to see the difference between searching strings and searching whole words using `grep`
+- Open both files in a spreadsheet or text editor (Excel, LibreOffice, Notepad, Notepad++, Atom, Kate, whatever you prefer) or Excel-like program to see the difference between searching strings and searching whole words using `grep`

 ______
 ### Shell: Free Text